 - Facial pain

 - Jaw pain or tenderness

 - Clicking, popping, or grating noises in the jaw joint when opening or closing the mouth

 - Changes in how the upper and lower teeth fit together

 The location of the temporomandibular joints plays a big part in why these signs are connected to TMJ disorder.
 The joints are situated extremely close to the ear and the uppermost vertebra in your spine, the atlas.
 This can help you understand why symptoms like neck pain, earaches, and headaches would happen simultaneously with TMJ dysfunction.

-#3 – There are more options for treatment aside from surgery
+#3 – There are more options for relief care aside from surgery

-There are multiple, conservative treatment options for TMJ disorders.
+There are multiple, conservative relief options for TMJ disorders.
 Usually, these alterative options are recommended by a dentist or other healthcare professional trained in TMJD.

 - Medications, such as over-the-counter anti-inflammatories or pain-killers